 Architecture & Interiors

 Each architectural element and design in the gate is unique and not repeated.
-It makes for a remarkable place for the architecture students and art lovers to visit for inspiration.
+It makes for a remarkable place for architecture students and art lovers to visit for inspiration.

-Looking at the architecture of the Patrika Gate, it is evident architect has devoted a lot of time to arrive at the final design.
+Looking at the architecture of the Patrika Gate, it is evident architect has devoted a lot of time to arriving at the final design.
 It is hard for a layman to comprehend the painstaking efforts required to design this masterpiece.

 Unraveling the design elements

-For example, in the above picture, the design of each of the nine arched entrances or gates are unique and denotes regions of Rajasthan.
+For example, in the above picture, the design of each of the nine arched entrances or gates is unique and denotes regions of Rajasthan.
 The following regions of Rajasthan have inspired the arched gateway facade, starting from east to west direction.

 - Ajaymeru region representing Ajmer, Pushkar, Kishangarh, and Beawar region